7 Seven Vines Winery

 7 Reserve Spring Mountain District Cabernet Sauvignon 2003

 2003 vintage.
 Wow this wine is singing!
 Gotta be right in its prime now.
 Soft silky tannins but still with just a bit of an edge.
 Blue fruit and cassis galore.
 So we’ll integrated and structured.
 Getting hints of tertiary flavors of leather and tobacco.
 Medium plus finish.
-Great luscious mouthfeel. — a year ago
+Great luscious mouthfeel. — 2 years ago

 Joshua, Milissa and 2 others liked this